Group chat that has a minimum of 50 new messages at all times. An assumed invite to every dinner date, movie, mall-trip, and hangout session.

 But we acknowledge the value of not being exclusive.
 We can have deep relationships with vastly diverse people of different ages, genders, cultural groups, and walks of life—and that’s something a ridiculously tight-knit friend group may not get to experience.

-The best friends I have in my life right now include: a girly, Irish, sorority-girl I’ve known since high school, a Mexican vegan, rave-loving friend from college, a Pakistani post-grad and fellow world traveler, an African American, male Computer Science major, and a Persian female lacrosse player who is studying in the UK at the moment.
+The best friends I have in my life right now include: a girly, Irish, sorority-girl I’ve known since high school; a Mexican vegan, rave-loving friend from college; a Pakistani post-grad and fellow world traveler; a Korean expert event planner; and a Bolivian pre-med student.

 Are they all a part of other friend groups that don’t involve me?
 You bet.
 And I, them.